-Your Bike Seat is the Problem—Here’s How to Fix It
+Your Bike Seat Is the Problem—Here's How to Fix It

 For decades, cyclists have been sold the same old fixes: thicker padding, deeper grooves, or miracle creams.
 But what if the real issue is that most saddles are designed all wrong for human anatomy—especially if you're dealing with hemorrhoids?